Detector dogs

 To become a detector dog handler, you must:

-- complete a three month training programme - and commit to the ongoing development of your detector dog
+- complete an extensive initial training programme - and commit to the ongoing development of both you and your detector dog

 - be comfortable working shift work and deploying out of town at short notice